"Dog Will Hunt"

 “Human Cannonball” by Butthole Surfers, off Locust Abortion Technician

-“Bad Habit” by The Offspring, off Smash
+“Bad Habit” by the Offspring, off Smash

 “Debaser” by Pixies, off Doolittle